RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 ## Zoom In: 4 Hz Circle Subspace

 <img src = "../../images/llm_arithmetic/aggregation_of_petals_4hz.png" alt="Aggregation of Petals in 4 Hz" width="100%">
-*o-vectors corresponding to subspace of 4 Hz Embedding Circle, head-wise and summed*
+*`o`-vectors corresponding to Fourier-Inferred 2D Subspace (4 Hz Embedding Circle), head-wise and summed*

-The petals structure seems to have disappeared in the aggregate $o$ vectors (red plot).
-But also, is it me or is there a new type of petal structure going on?
-Petals that look like when kids draw sunflowers (a bunch of conjoined semicircles forming a loop: &#x1F33C;)?
-That may merely be an artifact of the interpolation being too expressive / overfitting the points, just like in the attn head 1 plot.
-To be sure I'll just do a Fourier Decomposition and plot the norms of the coefficients for each coefficient again for the red points:
+This is quite amazing.
+The petals structure seems to have disappeared in the aggregate $o$ vectors (red plot), to give a circle!
+The circle looks very wiggly, and I suspected that it could either be not a circle in actuality, or that it could merely be an artifact of the interpolation being too expressive / overfitting the points, just like in the attn head 1 plot.
+To be sure, I did a Fourier Decomposition and plotted the norms of the coefficients for each coefficient again for the red points:

 <img src = "../../images/llm_arithmetic/aggregation_of_petals_4hz_fourier.png" alt="Aggregation of Petals in 4 Hz" width="100%">
-*Fourier Coefficient Norms for Projected 'o' vectors*
+*Fourier Coefficient Norms for Projected `o` vectors*

 With such a dominant 4 Hz component, we are confident that the circle in the red plot is indeed a circle and not some complex petal-shaped curve.
-So, it's interesting that these complex petal-shaped curves have recombined to give a circle.
+So, it's interesting that **these complex petal-shaped curves have recombined to give a circle!**

 ## 32 Hz Circle Subspace

 The same happens for the 2D subspaces corresponding to the other embedding circles.
 Here are the plots for the 32 Hz embedding circle:

 <img src = "../../images/llm_arithmetic/aggregation_of_petals_32hz.png" alt="Aggregation of Petals in 32 Hz" width="100%">
-*o-vectors corresponding to subspace of 32 Hz Embedding Circle, head-wise and summed*
+*`o`-vectors corresponding to Fourier-Inferred 2D subspace (32 Hz Embedding Circle), head-wise and summed*

 <img src = "../../images/llm_arithmetic/aggregation_of_petals_32hz_fourier.png" alt="Aggregation of Petals in 32 Hz" width="100%">
-*Fourier Coefficient Norms for Projected 'o' vectors (32 Hz subspace)*
+*Fourier Coefficient Norms for Projected `o` vectors (32 Hz subspace)*

 ## 43 Hz Circle Subspace

 And the 43 Hz embedding circle:

 <img src = "../../images/llm_arithmetic/aggregation_of_petals_43hz.png" alt="Aggregation of Petals in 43 Hz" width="100%">
-*o-vectors corresponding to subspace of 43 Hz Embedding Circle, head-wise and summed*
+*`o`-vectors corresponding to Fourier-Inferred 2D Subspace (43 Hz Embedding Circle), head-wise and summed*

 <img src = "../../images/llm_arithmetic/aggregation_of_petals_43hz_fourier.png" alt="Aggregation of Petals in 43 Hz" width="100%">
-*Fourier Coefficient Norms for Projected 'o' vectors (43 Hz subspace)*
+*Fourier Coefficient Norms for Projected `o` vectors (43 Hz subspace)*

 ## Alternative Visualization

 Now that we know that these 4 Hz, 32 Hz, and 43 Hz circles exist in the $o$ vectors, we can use another method to try and visualize them.
 It would simply be what we did at first with `W_E` and `W_L`: to run DFT on these $o$ vectors and to project them on the 2 directions given by the 128-dimensional $\sin$ and $\cos$ coefficients corresponding to each of these frequencies.
 I did them just to make sure that these circles were truly truly present in the $o$ vectors:

 <img src = "../../images/llm_arithmetic/found_the_circles_o.png" alt="o vectors in circle spaces" width="100%">
-*o vectors in Fourier Coefficient Basis for k in {4, 32, 43}*
+*`o` vectors in Fourier-Inferred 2D Basis (k Hz circle) for k in {4, 32, 43} (alternatively calculated)*

 I make no comment on why the 43 Hz Circle looks so stretched.